 Receiving my brown belt in karate and blue belt in Brazilian Jiu- Jitsu, in the same year, was very special for me.

 When I step into the gym all I need to think about is learning and developing my game.
 All the pressures and responsibilities of life are left outside.
 This gives me a break from everything going on in my life.
 After training, my self-confidence is so high, when I step back into the outside world I feel like I can take on the world and anything it wants to throw at me.

 As much as I wanted to learn martial arts I was very nervous, but then when I first started I always couldn’t wait for the next session and to be back inside the gym and I kept coming back.
 Stepping out of your comfort zone can be scary but it’s the only way to achieve something you would never have otherwise.
 Martial arts a lot more than just gaining a skill It’s the friendships you make, the self-confidence you build and the resilience you learn only in a martial arts gym that can be used to manage the pressures of life.

 I’ve always wanted to get into a marital art, and one day I just decided to do it.

-like exploring things hands-on so I trained in a few different martial arts: Muay Thai, MMA, Karate, Taekwondo, Boxing etc. Nothing is quite like Brazilian Jiu-Jitsu, I find it really addictive.
-It feels more natural and less repetitive.
+I like exploring things hands-on so I trained in a few different martial arts.
+Nothing is quite like Brazilian Jiu-Jitsu, I find it really addictive.
+The techniques feel very natural.